cshreyastech/RoboND-DeepLearning-Project/RoboND-DeepLearning-Report.md

 duration to compute(hours) |  5      |  4          | 2.5        | 3          | 2
 final IoU score            |  0.34   |  0.36       | 0.35       | 0.37       | 0.405

-I initially thought that increasing the number of layers can be beneficial however the IoU score degraded beyond 3 layers.
+I initially thought that increasing the number of layers can be beneficial, however the IoU score degraded beyond 3 layers.
 The EC2 instance could handle 5 worker threads.

 Increasing the learning rate from 0.001 to 0.003 also helped in improving the score 0.35 to 0.37.
 Finally Increasing steps_per_epoch from 10 to 100 and learning rate from 0.001 to 0.003 helped in attaining the required score after many experiments.

+---

+#### Observations
 As seen in the training curve below, loss decreases with Epoch.
 Here are some samples at various epochs at their 100 step.